julianthome/biofuzz/README.md

 ## Gekko
 For web browser automation, BioFuzz requires the geckodriver.
-The latest version can be downloaded from [here](https://github.com/mozilla/geckodriver/releases).
+The latest version can be downloaded [here](https://github.com/mozilla/geckodriver/releases).
-Unfortunately, the location of the geckodriver has to be set manually by adding `System.setProperty("webdriver.gecko.driver”, <path to geckodriver>);` in the source code to point to the appropriate location.
+Unfortunately, the location of the geckodriver has to be set manually by adding `System.setProperty("webdriver.gecko.driver”, <path to geckodriver>);` to the source code to point to the appropriate location.

 Afterwards, one should be able to execute `TestBioFuzzContentHandler`.
 The test case will automatically authenticate a user `webchess` with his